Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts

 In order to mitigate these issues, we decided to work with smaller sized vectors.
 However, reducing the vector dimensions must be done in a conscious way, in order not to lose important information.
 To do so, we employ PCA~\cite{Jolliffe2011} as a pooling method into the last embedding neural layers.
 We select the 32 principal components as our output features.
 That is, PCA acts as the final layer of our selection network which allows us to reduce the 768-dimensional vectors to 32-dimensional ones.
 In general, PCA components are equivalent to the output features and are easy to append to any SBERT pre-trained model.

 To employ the PCA idea in SBERT, we only selected and shuffled 500 K sentences of experimental data sets to train a PCA model.
-A pre-trained model called 'stsb-xlm-r-multilingual'\footnote{https://huggingface.co/sentence-transformers/stsb-xlm-r-multilingual} (trained on over 50 languages), has been selected and subsequently 32 components appended to that.
+A pre-trained model called 'stsb-xlm-r-multilingual'\footnote{\url{https://huggingface.co/sentence-transformers/stsb-xlm-r-multilingual}} (trained on over 50 languages), has been selected and subsequently 32 components appended to that.
 Finally, the reduced model is saved to use for word embedding.